 To open the API test tools, click the button in the upper right corner of the home page.

-The API Tests page lists tests that correspond to each webAgent request.
-See webAgent requests in the topic webAgent for more details.
+The API Tests page lists tests that correspond to each of the WebAgent requests.

 When you open a test, its page lets you enter parameters for the test.
 For example, the \/sqlstream test lets you first enter a user name and password for s-Server, then open a web socket to s-Server.